tendermint/tendermint/docs/architecture/adr-074-timeout-params.md

 updating the parameters.
 Applications using the Cosmos SDK will be automatically be able to change the values of these consensus parameters [via a governance proposal][cosmos-sdk-consensus-params].

-This change is low risk.
-While these values may be configured, many running chains do not change these parameters from their default values.
+This change is low-risk.
+While parameters are locally configurable, many running chains do not change them from their default values.
 For example, initializing a node on Osmosis, Terra, and the Cosmos Hub using the their `init` command produces a `config.toml` with Tendermint's default values for these parameters.